Calculating the ROI of SEO

 As an example, let’s use paid search.
 In this case, take the additional SEO traffic estimate and adjust for the different conversion rates between paid search and organic search.
 Generally, organic search traffic converts at a much higher rate than paid search due to the higher level of trust associated with organic search traffic.
 We generally use a multiple of between 2 and 5 to gross up the traffic estimate required.
 This means that you will have to buy between 2 to 5 times more traffic to replace the SEO traffic.

-Then calculate an average cost per click to apply to the estimated traffic increase.
-This will need to be based on the current average cost per click across non-brand keywords but also take into account the uplift in cost per click that may be required to purchase more traffic and the level of optimisation of the current paid search campaign.
+Then, calculate an average cost per click to apply to the estimated traffic increase.
+This will need to be based on the current average cost per click across non-brand keywords but also take into account the uplift in cost per click that may be required to purchase more traffic and the level of optimization of the current paid search campaign.
 The cost savings from not having to purchase the SEO traffic less the cost of the SEO project is the ROI.

 In the above analysis, it may only be possible to do the analysis on a sample of keywords.
 Ensure that the results from this sample are correctly extrapolated across the entire population.